Arsene94/dacarsfe/docs/coupons-api.md

 - `expires_at` – nullable date.
 - `is_unlimited` – boolean (usage limit).
 - `limit`, `used` – integers >= 0.
-- `limited_to_email` – optional email address; când este setat, cuponul poate fi folosit doar cu aceeași adresă în payload-ul de rezervare.
+- `limited_to_email` – optional email address.
+When present the coupon can only be redeemed together with the matching `customer_email` in booking payloads.

 ---